+Figure 7 shows the performance results obtained when we divide the computation between the two GPUs.
 In our first prototype of the library, data transfers for several GPUs are still sequentialized.
 Thus, in those applications where data transfers lead the execution time, the best performance is obtained when the application is executed only in the most powerful GPU.
-However, when the computation time is much higher than the communication times, a division of the computation among the GPUs, proportional to their relative computation power for this problem, improves the performance.
-For example in our study, without taking into account the data transfers, the kernel execution times are reduced the 34%, 25%, and 41% compared to the best CUDA reference codes which use a single device, for the matrix multiplication, Black-Scholes_2048 and Mandelbrot benchmarks respectively.
-This behaviour is shown in the experimentation results.
+However, when the computation time is much higher than the communication times (applications such as matrix multiplication or Black-Scholes\2048), a division of the computation power for this problem, improves the performance as we show in the figures.
+When the computation load is really low, the time spent in the queue managements can be noticeable, such in the BlackScholes\2048 case (it takes approximately 0.04 seconds).